christianceb/Converter/README.md

 # Converter
 Conversion application written in Java using FXML

 Application is a project submission and is already graded.
 Licensed with MIT License.
+Developed with IntelliJ IDEA